programmfabrik/easydb-documentation/en/webfrontend/userprefs/selfregister/selfregister.md

 ## Register as a user

-Once set up, users can register themselves for easydb themselves.
+Once set up, users can register themselves for easydb.
 If easydb is opened in the browser, the button for registration appears in the upper right corner of the browser.

 ![Registration](register.png)